-- 4.16.1 The examination and the work carried out in the context of this examination are retained for a period of at least two years. - 4.16.2 The final assignment of a student, including the evaluation form, is retained for a period of at least seven years. - 4.16.3 The decisions of the Board of Examiners, together with the results of the examinations are properly recorded.
+- 4.16.1 The examination and model answers will be retained for a period of at least seven years.
+The work carried out in the context of an examination will be retained for at least two years. - 4.16.2 A student's final paper (thesis or eindwerkstuk), including the assessment form, will be retained for a period of at least seven years. - 4.16.3 The decisions of the Board of Examiners, together with the results of the examinations are properly recorded.
 Access to the registered data is restricted to persons mandated by the Board of Examiners. - 4.16.4 The results of the examination are retained for a period of at least thirty years.